-Students’ research and analysis in the Guantanamo Defense Clinic help them acquire and hone significant legal skills and is critically important to the military defense lawyers from the Office of Military Commissions Defense in the U.S. Department of Defense charged with defending detainees.
+Students’ research and analysis in the Guantanamo Defense Clinic help them acquire and hone significant legal skills, and are critically important to the military lawyers in the Office of Military Commissions Defense, U.S. Department of Defense, charged with defending detainees.
+In recognition of the Clinic's contributions to the field, in 2007 it was presented with the Southern Center for Human Rights' Frederick Douglass Human Rights Award.

 U.S. Marine Corps Major Derek Poteet, lead military defense counsel for 9/11 defendant Khalid Shaikh Mohammad is grateful for the clinic’s “exceptional” help: